 Supplies for Chinese Brush Painting Project

 If you want to make your own Chinese Ming painting, check out these supplies.
 These are affiliate links.
-A small percentage of your purchase goes to support the Art Curator for Kids.
+A small percentage of your purchase goes to support Art Class Curator.
 Thank you!

 - The Chinese Brush Painting Bible: Over 200 Motifs with Step by Step Illustrated Instructions